 - Any technology you’ll be using throughout the year, such as the brightwheel app

-For other ideas to impress families and them involved in your center, check out our 10 10 Ways to Boost Family Participation at Your Childcare Center or Preschool.
+For other ideas to impress families and those involved in your center, check out our 10 Ways to Boost Family Participation at Your Childcare Center or Preschool.

 New families will be eager to get to know your facilities so they can better understand what their children’s daily activities will look like.
-Guide your guests throughout your center and explain what their children will be doing in each designated area.
-Make sure to remind parents how different parts of your classrooms facilitate different learning benefits, such as fine motor and gross motor development and creative expression.
+Guide your guests throughout your center and explain their children's activities in each designated area.

-Even if you include a teacher introduction during your presentation, it’s best to set up time for families to meet your staff in a more personal way.
+Even if you include a teacher introduction during your presentation, it’s best to set up a time for families to meet your staff more personally.
 Connecting with teachers will help new families trust your program more and further engage with their children’s education.

 Here are a few ideas for teacher meet-and-greets:

 - Station each teacher in their own classroom.
 Let families explore the classroom and ask the teacher any questions they may have.